yellowZip7/yellowZip7/README.md

 <p><b><font size="6">About Me</font></b></p>

 <p>
-Hi, I'm <b>Seth</b>, for now using this space to put out my personal and school projects.<br/>
+Hi, I'm <b>Seth</b>.
+Just for now I'm using this space to put out my personal and school projects.<br/>
-Still learning, also I'm bisaya.
+Still learning, and also I'm bisaya.
 </p>

 <hr/>